CSolitaire/zillow_cluster_project/README.md

 2. Create features from data clusters (or cluster centers as centroids) and use them to train a regressio model to predict logerror.
 3. Determine the drivers of logerror in Zillows Zestimate.
 4. Develop and deliver a professional jupyter notebook outlineing your experience and familiarity with the process of data clustering, module creation, and technical delivery.
-5. Develop and deliver a professional jupyter notebook outlineing your experience and familiarity with the process of data clustering, module creation, and technical delivery¶

 ## Executive Summary: